COUNTRY PROFILE

 Market Opportunities

-• Demand for high-value consumer-oriented and seafood products continue to rise thanks to GDP growth and population growth
+• Demand for high-value consumer-oriented and seafood products continues to rise thanks to GDP growth and population growth

-• Growth of the modern food retail, e-commerce, hotel, restaurant, institutional (HRI), and food processing sectors continue to offer opportunities for imported food products, including those from U.S.
+• Growth of the modern food retail, e-commerce, hotel, restaurant, institutional (HRI), and food processing sectors continue to offer opportunities for imports

-• Growth in convenience food stores, full-service restaurants, convention and wedding centers, and fast-food chains create opportunities for quality food and food ingredients.
+• Growth in convenience food stores, full-service restaurants, convention and wedding centers, and fast-food chains creates opportunities for quality food and food ingredients

-• Food safety concerns boost demand for imported food products, especially from developed countries.
+• Food safety concerns boost demand for imported food products

 Key Issues

-• U.S. consumer-oriented and seafood products have become less competitive than those imported from ASEAN members and Vietnam’s FTAs partners due to higher tariffs.
+• U.S. consumer-oriented and seafood products have become less competitive than those imported from ASEAN members and Vietnam’s FTA partners due to higher tariffs

 • Technical barriers to trade, sanitary and phytosanitary issues, and high tariffs limit imports of U.S. consumer-oriented products